How Long Do Bike Tires Last?

 • Don’t ride with a flat tire

-Should I Replace Both Front and Rear and Inner Tube at The Same Time?
+Should I Replace Both the Front and Rear and Inner Tubes at The Same Time?

-I always recommend that when you replace one tire you should go ahead and replace the other.
-This allows you to know the life of each tire and also prevents you from having a mismatched set.
+I always recommend that when you replace one tire, you go ahead and replace the other.
+This allows you to know each tire’s life and prevents you from having a mismatched set.

-I also usually recommend that when replacing your tires it is a good idea to replace the inner tube at the same time.
-This ensures that your tires and tubes are brand new allowing you to have some relative peace of mind.
+I also usually recommend that when replacing your tires, to replace the inner tube at the same time.
+This ensures that your tires and tubes are brand new, giving you peace of mind.

 The Best and Most Resistant Tires For Commuting

-Schwalbe Marathon Plus Smart Guard: These are considered the gold standard for commuting and are an awesome option for the daily commuter.
+Schwalbe Marathon Plus Smart Guard: These are considered the gold standard for commuting and are an excellent option for the daily commuter.

-They have a durable wire bead, come in a variety of sizes from 16in to 700c, widths from 25c to 45c, and offer excellent puncture protection.
+They have a durable wire bead, come in various sizes from 16in to 700c, widths from 25c to 45c, and offer excellent puncture protection.

-The only drawback to these guys is that they are relatively slow rolling.
-50 bucks a tire isn’t the cheapest but you can’t complain too much especially how hard it takes to get a flat with the extra 5mm of rubber between the tread and tire carcass.
-Slap on a set of these if you are looking for serious flat protection.
+The only drawback to these guys is that they are relatively slow-rolling.
+50 bucks a tire isn’t the cheapest, but you can’t complain too much, especially how hard it takes to get a flat with the extra 5mm of rubber between the tread and tire carcass.
+Slap on a set of these if you want serious flat protection.

-They will not protect you as much as the Schwalbes mentioned above but you will get to where you are headed faster.
+They will not protect you as much as the Schwalbe mentioned above, but you will get to where you are headed faster.

-At about $40 per tire, these are a favorite of commuters around the world.
+At about $40 per tire, these are a favorite of commuters worldwide.

-Specialized Crossroads Armadillo: If your commute takes you across a variety of terrains other than regular asphalt then these are your best choice.
+Specialized Crossroads Armadillo: If your commute takes you across various terrains other than regular asphalt then these are your best choice.

-At $40 per tire, they are also a great deal the only drawback is they are only available through Specialized and authorized Specialized dealers.
+At $40 per tire, they are also a great deal.
+The only drawback is they are only available through Specialized and authorized dealers.

-Panaracer Ribmo: The name Ribmo stands for Ride Bike More and these certainly do a great job at that.
+Panaracer Ribmo: Ribmo stands for Ride Bike More, and these certainly do a great job.
 With excellent flat protection and minimal rolling resistance, these are a great competitor or alternative to the famed Gatorskins.

 They are extremely tough and long-lasting using a special compound from Panracer called Mile Cruncher.
 This is one of the hardest compounds used by the company providing excellent flat protection while also increasing the lifespan of the tires.